praful-vats/githublone/README.md

 - **Objective**: Implement a strategy for managing branches.
 - **Commands**:
   \```bash
-  git checkout -b [branch-name]  # Create and switch to a new branch
+  git checkout -b tree  # Create and switch to a new branch
   \```

 ### Committing Code